GrafanaServiceAccount CRD

 Current solution

 Currently you are only able to create these grafana service accounts using the grafana GUI or by using the HTTP-API after the grafana has already been deployed and is running.
-And its removed when the grafana pod is restarted/redeployed without persistent storage.
-Meaning a new service account has to be manually created and its new token has to be updated where its being used.
+When not using persistent storage, this service account is removed on reconciliation so there is no way to declaratively manage service accounts as code, using the operator.

 Proposal